Civl is a verifier for concurrent programs following two core design principles.

 -

-Layered Refinement (instead of monolithic proofs): Programs are verified across multiple layers of refinement, where each refinement step corresponds to a small simplifying program transformation.
+Layered Refinement (instead of monolithic proofs): Programs are verified across multiple layers of stacked refinements.
+Each refinement layer corresponds to a simplifying program transformation.
 Proof construction becomes more productive by decomposing the problem into small, manageable, and automatable pieces.
 The resulting proofs become simpler and easier to reuse.

 -